Labour's Brexit conundrum | DW | 18.12.2020

 The paradox lurks in plain sight: The Tory party is now largely financed by Russian oligarchs, Saudi Arabian oil money and other often unsourced funds.
 Hence, the interests it serves are inherently international.
 "The UK is basically a rentier economy,” Blyth says, referring to the act of supporting oneself on income made from property or investments .
 "It provides a place for international capital to find a home and local rentiers to live off the fees, sweat the assets when needed, and forget about the rest of the population,” he says.
 "The Conservative Party is basically no longer a party of industry, given there is none, nor really a party of finance, but simply a class of rentiers," Blyth adds.
 "Given this, Brexit is irrelevant, just massive displacement activity and more identity politics for rich, old men."

 The choice coming up is one that has tormented postwar British capitalism, historians suggest.
-"One way to look at this is the long run, post-Imperial decline of British capitalism which began after WWII with loss of empire and ceding hegemony to the US," Meghnad Desai, a former Labour politician and LSE professor, told DW.
+"One way to look at this is the long run, post-Imperial decline of British capitalism which began after WWII with loss of empire and ceding hegemony to the US," Meghnad Desai, a former Labour politician and London School of Economics (LSE) professor, told DW.
 "After the debacle in Suez in 1956, British capital merged with Western European capital.
-The EEC itself was an attempt to preserve capitalism in a post-imperial world," he says.
+The EEC [European Economic Community] itself was an attempt to preserve capitalism in a post-imperial world," he says.

 The Lexit (left-wing Brexit) camp is split between those who see sovereignty as an end in itself and those who view it as a means to an end.
 Most of the latter are seeking a restoration of something like the postwar Keynesian compact.